juli-vert/RouterController/README.md

 🚧 Work in progress:
 - A deep refactor is needed
-- Error control on the GUI is missing
+- Watcher.
+Add healtcheck endpoints to routers and run a job healtchecking all the endpoints to disable and recalculate the routing when an
+unexpected network topology change is detected.

 Routing using the MySPF protocol.
 A Python Shortest Path First implementation based in a full graph walk-through